Thick hyperbolic 3-manifolds with bounded rank: Simplicial ruled surfaces

 Here is a simple corollary of this that we will find useful below.

-\begin{kor} Let $S \longrightarrow M$ be a simplicial ruled surface and suppose that the pullback metric on $S$ is $\epsilon$-thick.
-Then there is a minimal size generating set for $\pi_1 S$ that can be realized as a wedge of loops on $S$ that has length at most some $L'=L'(|\chi(S)|,\epsilon,\kappa^+).$ \end{kor} \begin{proof} The surface $S_{hyp}$ given by Lemma \ref{lipschitzmarkings} is $\epsilon/L$-thick, so (at worst) by Mumford's compactness theorem there is some $L'$ such that the conclusion of the corollary is satisfied for $S_{hyp}.$ To finish, push the wedge of loops on $S_{hyp}$ forward to $S$ via the lipschitz map. \end{proof}
+\begin{kor} Let $S \longrightarrow M$ be a $\pi_1$-injective simplicial ruled surface and suppose $S$ is $\epsilon$-thick.
+Then there is a minimal size generating set for $\pi_1 S$ that can be realized as a wedge of loops on $S$ that has length at most some $L=L(|\chi(S)|,\epsilon).$ \end{kor} \begin{proof} By Fact \ref{pi1injkor}, we have that the quotient $S'=S/\sim$ is a surface, and Lemma \ref{injcompare} then says that $S'$ is also $\epsilon$-thick.
+The surface $S_{hyp}$ given by applying Lemma \ref{lipschitzmarkings} to $S'$ is $\epsilon/C$-thick, so (at worst) by Mumford's compactness theorem there is some such $L$ such that the conclusion of the corollary is satisfied for $S_{hyp}.$ We can then push the wedge of loops on $S_{hyp}$ forward to $S'$ via the lipschitz homotopy equivalence.

+After a perturbation, we can assume each loop on $S'$ is a finite concatenation of arcs in triangles of $S'$, and then we can lift the entire wedge to $S$ without increasing its length, using the same argument as in Lemma \ref{injcompare}.
+The resulting wedge of loops in $S$ still represents a minimal size generating set for $\pi_1$, since by Corollary \ref{pi1injkor} the map $c: S \longrightarrow S'$ is a homotopy equivalence. \end{proof}

+\begin {proof}[Proof of Lemma \ref{lipschitzmarkings}] Replacing each triangle in $S$ by the constant curvature $\kappa^+$ triangle with the same side lengths does not decrease cone angles, and the resulting surface admits a $1$-lipschitz homotopy equivalence to $S$ by Fact \ref{triangle majorization}.
+So, it suffices to assume that all triangles in $S$ have constant curvature $\kappa^+$.
+Scaling the metric by $\sqrt{|\kappa^+|}$ is an obviously bilipschitz operation, so from now on we assume that $S$ is a gluing of hyperbolic triangles.

-\begin {proof}[Proof of Lemma \ref{lipschitzmarkings}] We modify the metric on $S $ around its cone points to create a smooth metric that is $|\chi|$-bilipschitz to the original and has Gaussian curvature at most $\kappa^ + $.
-The Schwartz-Pick-Ahlfors Lemma and the Uniformization Theorem together imply that any such metric is the image of a $1 / \max \{\sqrt {|\kappa^ + | } ,1 \}$-lipschitz homeomorphism from a hyperbolic surface, so this will prove the lemma with
+Set $\chi:=\chi(S)$.
+By the Gauss--Bonnet Theorem, the cone angles of $S$ are all at \emph{most} $2\pi |\chi|$.
+Using this bound, we will modify the singular metric in a small neighborhood of each cone point, producing a new \emph{smooth} metric with curvature at most $\chi^{-2} < 0$ that is $|\chi|$-bilipschitz to the original one.
+By the Schwartz-Pick-Ahlfors Lemma and the Uniformization Theorem, the new smooth metric is the image of a $|\chi|^{2}$-lipschitz homeomorphism from a hyperbolic surface $S_{hyp}$.
+The new metric is $|\chi|$-bilipschitz to the original, so the Lemma will follows.